lukasz-patalan/ReduxTransactions/README.md

 Simple app which shows my understanding of Redux and react-redux.
-When click on a specyfic product, your state is setting.
+When click on a specyfic product, your state is setting